Research & Software

 Joint work with Tom Leavitt and Luke Miratrix on a joint sensitivity analysis for bias in police encounters and stops, applied to NYPD Stop, Question, and Frisk data (2003-2013).
 We show how dependence between encounter bias and stop bias changes inference about racial disparities in police use of force, and we assess robustness as violations increase.
 Revise and resubmit at the Journal of the American Statistical Association.

-• Powerful Detection of Effects in Block-Randomized Experiments by Testing Hypotheses in Order
+Detecting Where Effects Occur by Testing Hypotheses in Order

 Joint work with Matias Lopez.
 We adapt Fisher's urn model to qualitative process tracing to compute p-values for evidence supporting one theory over another.
 The method includes sensitivity analysis for observation bias and a framework for weighing evidence strength, illustrated with simulations and replications.
 Under review.

-• The Causal Inference for Social Impact (CISIL) Data Challenge - [link]
+The Causal Inference for Social Impact (CISIL) Data Challenge

 Joint work with Carrie Cihak, Betsy Rajala, Quinn Waeiss, Ryan Moore, Laura Stoker, Laura Feeney, Ben Hansen, Crystal Hall, and Anjali Chainani.
 We recruited 30 teams to evaluate transportation policy impacts in King County, WA to study how analytic decisions affect results and policy conclusions.
 Launched in February 2022 with 31 teams from 10 countries.
 In preparation.